spotinst/help/src/docs/ocean/getting-started/kops.md

-# Getting Started with Kops
+# Getting Started with kOps

 Kubernetes Operations, or [Kops](https://github.com/kubernetes/kops), is an open source project used to set up Kubernetes clusters.
 The project describes itself as kubectl for clusters.
 Kops enables deployment of highly available Kubernetes clusters on AWS.